Boosey & Hawkes

 Boosey & Hawkes is a British music publisher, purported to be the largest specialist classical music publisher in the world.
 Until 2003, it was also a major manufacturer of brass, string and woodwind musical instruments.

-Formed in 1930 through the merger of two well-established British music businesses, Boosey & Hawkes controls the copyright to much major 20th-century music, including works by Leonard Bernstein, Benjamin Britten, Aaron Copland, Sergei Prokofiev, and Igor Stravinsky.
+Formed in 1930 through the merger of two well-established British music businesses, Boosey & Hawkes controls the copyright to much major 20th-century music, including works by Leonard Bernstein, Benjamin Britten, Aaron Copland, and Igor Stravinsky.
 It also publishes many prominent contemporary composers, including John Adams, Karl Jenkins, James MacMillan, Mark-Anthony Turnage, and Steve Reich.

-With subsidiaries in Berlin and New York, the company also sells sheet music via its online shop.
+The company is owned by BMG in Nashville and in addition to its headquarters in London has subsidiaries in Berlin and New York.

 History

 Pre-merger

 Boosey & Hawkes was founded in 1930 through the merger of two respected music companies, Boosey & Company and Hawkes & Son.

 The Boosey family was of Franco–Flemish origin.
 Boosey & Company traces its roots back to John Boosey, a bookseller in London in the 1760s–1770s.
 His son Thomas continued the business at 4 Old Bond Street, and from 1819 the bookshop was called Boosey & Sons or T. & T. Boosey.